 The State of Texas allows PAs and NPs limited prescription authority for Scheduled III, IV, and V medications.
 Any situation requiring more extensive use of narcotics will be referred to a pain specialist or specialty clinic.

-We will not disclose PHI to deans, professors, other university staff, parents, or other parties without your written consent, unless there is a serious danger to you or someone else.
+We will not disclose public health information to deans, professors, other university staff, parents, or other parties without your written consent unless there is a serious danger to you or someone else.
 In the event of an emergency situation requiring hospitalization where it is impossible to obtain a student’s permission, the parent or legal guardian will be notified.